 Since then the soccer ball has evolved with technology to what is today.

-The modern-day soccer ball is still made of the butyl rubber bladder, then is cover with a layer of cotton or polyester, and the final outer is made of leather or synthetic leather.
+The modern-day soccer ball is still made of the butyl rubber bladder, then is covered with a layer of cotton or polyester, and the final outer is made of leather or synthetic leather.

 15. What Is Indoor Soccer?